TREATMENT OF SHOULDER TENDONITIS

-It is an inflammation that can affect one of the tendons of the shoulder.
+Shoulder tendinitis is an inflammation that can affect one of the shoulder tendons.
 It is concretely an injury, the cause of which can be a repetitive movement, muscle fatigue, a lack of warm-up or trauma.

 What can be the signs of this evil?